elastos/Elastos/CR.CyberRepublic/front-end/docs/overview/crc.md

 ?> Note: this is still an **ALPHA** version of the **CRC workflow**

-### Example of a Suggestion to Execution Lifecycle
+## Example of a Suggestion to Execution Lifecycle {docsify-ignore}

-#### 1. A member of the public creates a Suggestion on the Cyber Republic website
+### 1. A member of the public creates a Suggestion on the Cyber Republic website

 Anyone with an account on Cyber Republic can create a **Suggestion**.
 In the future we will tie accounts to wallets and add a reputation system to ensure a high quality of submissions.
 [Cyber Republic Website - Suggestions Page](https://www.cyberrepublic.org/suggestion)

-#### 2. The public votes on the Suggestion and it becomes popular
+### 2. The public votes on the Suggestion and it becomes popular

 If the Suggestion gains enough popularity, a member of the CR Council will evaluate the Suggestion and provide feedback in the comments or create a Proposal.